 Cannabinoids naturally decarboxylate very slowly over time.
 This reaction happens much faster at the elevated temperatures for solvent recovery, so some just run the rotovap or FFE a little longer and call it good enough.
 Distillation is also a guaranteed way to fully decarb any material.

-The point is, there are a ton of ways to skin this problem.
+The point is, there are a ton of ways to solve this problem.
 One thing they have in common is that there is no standard way to check your progress.
 Decarb for too long, and you will oxidize or degrade your valuable cannabinoids like THC into CBN or worse yet, unknowns.
 Decarb for too short of a duration and lose optimization of your process.

 How can you monitor the progress?

 Using NIR detection, monitoring the decarboxylation of cannabinoids is made easy.
-The carboxylic acid group responds strongly to to some IR frequencies.
+The carboxylic acid group responds strongly to to some Near IR frequencies.
 This means that the loss of this group is really easy to see using NIR!
 The monitoring is in real time in the reactor, scanning the full spectrum of wavelengths up to 30 times per second.
 And maybe most amazingly, no sample prep is required.

-The alternative is for us to run an HPLC or a GC which can take about 30-40 minutes per sample.
+The alternative is to run an HPLC or GC which can take about 30-40 minutes per sample.
 Sample preparation takes a lot of your time and is arduous with many steps that need to be highly precise.
 This also introduces a level of human error in the data.
 Finally, it is also important to note that you cannot test for cannabinoid acids directly on a GC.